How KT Can Help Reduce Research Waste

 This is perhaps the most critical issue as it affects all other phases of the research process.
 Asking the right questions at the beginning could go a long way in preventing research waste.
 Chalmers and Glasziou discuss studies that show considerable mismatches between the priorities of researchers and the priorities of clinicians and patients.
 This gap is important to note because researchers are traditionally the ones developing the research question and conducting the research with the intention of providing useful information for clinicians and patients.
 But if the needs of those end users are not being met, the research that is being produced could easily go to waste.

 There is so much research currently available that it’s possible a new research question is not needed, and that launching a new study could be considered wasteful.
 In some cases the issue is a lack of awareness.
 Chalmers and Glasziou cite a study that found less than half of participating researchers were aware of the results of published reviews on their topic when they started a new study.
 In other cases, the research methods used may have too many limitations to make their findings valid, which could again result in research waste.
-Understanding the role of systematic reviews as a method of knowledge synthesis (one of the four main types of KT), can help with this.
+Understanding the role of systematic reviews as a method of knowledge synthesis (one of the four main aspects of KT), can help with this.
 In an upcoming post, I’ll summarize some of the key elements of a systematic review.

-3. Are the available research reports well designed and fair?
+3. Are the available research reports well-designed?

 Chalmers and Glasziou also discuss how some publications that are available do not include all the information required to make them as usable as possible.
 For example, sometimes intervention studies –studies that attempt to change a phenomenon through a deliberate action — do not report enough detail to allow readers to replicate the intervention themselves.
 Sure, these interventions can be complex.
 But if they are so complex as to be unusable by others, how helpful are they anyway?
 Groups such as the EQUATOR network (Enhancing the QUAlity and Transparency Of health Research) focus on addressing these issues.